BeyondMachines/beware-of-the-leopard/README.md

 ## What Gets Blocked

+---

-### Local Security Checks with Pre-Commit Hooks
+## Local Security Checks with Pre-Commit Hooks

-Before pushing code to GitHub, all security and code quality checks run **locally on your computer** to catch issues immediately.
+Before pushing code to GitHub, all security checks run **locally on your computer** to catch issues immediately.

 ### First-Time Setup (5 minutes)